Truly, I say to you, as you did it to one of the least of these my brothers, you did it to me.

 —Matthew 25:40 (ESV)

 Thank God that Tom’s pastor insightfully shared this message of life and salvation.
 He assured Tom of God’s love for him in Christ.
-To impart such biblical wisdom to pastors, who bring such reassurance and riches of life in Christ to the penitent, is not possible without the love, prayers, and generous financial support of the people of The Lutheran Church—Missouri Synod (LCMS).
-The Holy Spirit continues to draw faithful men into the pastoral program and women into the deaconess program.
+To impart such biblical wisdom to pastors, who bring such reassurance and riches of life in Christ to the penitent, is not possible without the love, prayers and generous financial support of the people of The Lutheran Church—Missouri Synod (LCMS).
+The Holy Spirit continues to draw faithful men to study for pastoral ministry and women for service as deaconesses.

-Presently, numerous first-year and returning students are enthusiastically beginning the 171st academic year at Concordia Theological Seminary (CTSFW), Fort Wayne, where they are formed into servants in Jesus Christ who teach the faithful, reach the lost, and care for all.
+Concordia Theological Seminary (CTSFW), Fort Wayne, forms servants in Jesus Christ who teach the faithful, reach the lost and care for all.
 Such formation occurs in the Chapel, in the classroom, in group study and during dining hall discussions with fellow students and faculty.
 Formation is also acquired through practical fieldwork and vicarage experiences at LCMS congregations under the tutelage of experienced pastors.
-Students are taught, instructed, and shaped into practicing theologians, serving God and His people.
+Students are taught, instructed and shaped into practicing theologians, serving God and His people.
 They are formed as servants who bear Christ’s character and heart, giving counsel and aid to the troubled.

 The story of Tom did not end with this comforting conversation with his pastor.
 Although Tom was relatively young, death came to him unexpectedly.
 Prior to his death, however, Tom planned his will, leaving a gift, and an endowment for the good of the Church, which included CTSFW.
 By that gift, he continues to feed the hungry and give drink to the thirsty.
 Will you partner with us and give generously today, as Tom did?
 We pray you will!